 Our aircraft fuel expenses are higher than those of low-cost airlines in the United States and Europe because production, transportation and storage of fuel in Brazil depend on expensive and underdeveloped infrastructure, especially in the north and northeast regions of the country.
 In addition, taxes on jet fuel are high.
 Our aircraft fuel expenses are variable and fluctuate based on global oil prices.
 The price of West Texas Intermediate crude oil, a benchmark widely used for crude oil prices that is measured in barrels and quoted in U.S. dollars, varies significantly.
 The average price per barrel in 2022 was US\$94.33, as compared to US\$77.60 in 2023.
-As of December 31, 2023, the price per barrel of West Texas Intermediate crude oil was US\$71.65.
+As of December 31, 2023, the price per barrel of West Texas Intermediate crude oil was US\$1.65.
 Since global oil prices are U.S. dollar-based, our aircraft fuel costs are also linked to fluctuations in the exchange rate of the real against the U.S. dollar.
 Fuel costs represented 23%, 43% and 39% of our total operating costs and expenses in 2021, 2022 and 2023, respectively.
 In order to mitigate the effects of increases in fuel prices, we enter into short- to medium-term hedging arrangements.
-Our pricing and yield management strategy are also important in hedging our exposure to fuel yield management.
+Our pricing and yield management strategy are also important in hedging our exposure to fuel price fluctuations as we are able to pass a significant portion of these fluctuations onto customers in the long-term and recapture approximately two-thirds of fuel costs through our vield management.